JianMeng/jianmeng.github.com/_posts/2021-02-20-poka-yoke-update-firmware.md

     end
 </div>

 The firmware is about 64MB big.
-Its name is like XXXX.Pkg.
-But that maybe wrong by renaming file evilly.
-Uploading that to server take a while.
+Its name is like ver-XXXX.Pkg.
+But that can be rename file evilly by human Uploading that to server takes a while.
 Then your user can know whether the file is right by server notification.
 Server know it because it has a 100 line C function from the header part of the firmware.
 Waiting for message from backend server is time consuming.

+Our customer is mainly cell store on the highway and large supermarket.
+But realy the end user is the heating and ventilation engineer from our company, whose job is configure all kind HAVC, refrigerator and light etc devices.
+They are busy, really know all kind sensor data's meaning, and what to do with that infomation.
+Sometime they need update firmware to solve particularly problem.
+But they are human.
+Human have the right to make mistake.

+In above operation, file name can be rename.
+So user can not know the right reversion immediatly.
+Backend message will tell that after uploading process eventually.
+But that message flush by new message from backend.
+The user can negelect that.
+When the wrong firmware is installed in hardware, the shop may suffer from food went bad to air condition disfunction.
+Huge cost may got someone fired.
+I feel i could do something to improve that, at least for the part of selecting right reversion of firmare.
+Afterall, if you make your customer feel theirself stupid after using your device, you are the one should be blamed.

 At that time, web browser provide some juicy new function called [File Reader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) and [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
 It can do c function part in browser side once after user select file from OS side.
 User can know firmware version immedately.
 That is cool.

 There is a [browser crash](https://joji.me/en-us/blog/processing-huge-files-using-filereader-readasarraybuffer-in-web-browser/) if file choosed is larger than About 600MB.
 But since the firmware could large than 2 size of memory.
 So we can early out those case maybe cause by user mistake.